-This report details the benefits the central Puget Sound region can expect from the fully implemented Sound Transit 3 (ST3) Plan.
+This report details the benefits the Central Puget Sound region can expect from the fully implemented Sound Transit 3 Plan.

 Transportation improvements strongly shape the growth, development, quality of life and economic vitality of a region.
-ST3 proposes improvements that add major new capacity in the region's most congested corridors to help serve the transportation demands of people and businesses here today as well as the more than 800,000 new residents anticipated in the next 25 years.
+ST3 proposes improvements that add major new capacity in the region's most congested corridors to help serve the transportation demands of people and businesses here today as well as for more than 800,000 new residents anticipated in the next 25 years.

-Replacing overcrowded and slowing bus routes with congestion-free light rail and significantly faster and more frequent Bus Rapid Transit services will greatly improve travel for thousands of riders, particularly during peak hour commutes.
-With the ST3 Plan, Sound Transit weekday ridership will roughly quadruple from what it is today, increasing from approximately 145,000 boardings each weekday to between 561,000 and 695,000 daily boardings.
-With ST3, weekday boardings will nearly double from the 350,000 weekday boardings that are forecasted to follow the completion of the Sound Transit 2 (ST2) plan.
+Replacing overcrowded and slowing bus routes with congestion-free light rail and significantly faster and more frequent bus rapid transit services will greatly improve travel for thousands of riders, particularly during peak hour commutes.
+The ST3 Plan will up to quintuple Sound Transit ridership from what it is today, increasing it from approximately 145,000 each weekday to between 561,000 and 695,000 daily riders.
+The plan will double the 350,000 boardings each weekday forecasted to follow the completion of the Sound Transit 2 plan.

-With ST3, the share of all transit travel in the region on Sound Transit rail lines will grow from 17 percent today to 69 percent in 2041.
+With ST3, the share of all transit travel in the region on Sound Transit rail lines will grow from 17 percent today to 69 percent in 2040.
 This means more than four times as much transit travel will occur on vehicles that don't get stuck in traffic, regardless of time of day, day of the week, weather conditions or other factors.